Jordan Anderson, Fellowships & Pre-Med Tutor

 Hi Dunster!
 I’m delighted to be joining you this year as a resident Tutor in biology, music, and public service.
 I grew up in Connecticut and did my undergrad at Princeton in chemistry.
 I did a masters at Yale in music performance (violin) and I am now studying melanoma in the Fisher lab for my PhD in Biological and Biomedical Sciences.
 In my free time, I love to travel, play music (I play classical violin, piano, and organ), and try my hand at new hobbies and activities.
 Please feel free to come chat to me about anything biology related or otherwise, and let me know if you have ideas for concerts or anything else music-related.
 I’m so excited to get to know you all and can’t wait to make music with you!

 Hey Dunster!
-It’s a privilege to be returning this year as one of your pre-med tutors.
-I graduated from Dunster in 2012 and am currently an MD/MBA student (doing my second year at HBS after having finished 3+ years at HMS).
+It’s a privilege to be returning this year as one of your pre-med Tutors.
+I graduated from Dunster in 2012 and am currently an MD/MBA student; I finished my MBA this past spring and am applying to surgery residencies (with a focus on cardiac surgery) this fall.
 As an undergrad, I concentrated in MCB with a secondary in Econ.
-My academic interests include the intersection of medicine and business, surgery, and basic science research.
+My academic interests include the intersection of medicine and business, especially with regards to healthcare systems reform and healthcare entrepreneurship.
 Outside of academics, I play tennis, ski, and run, but will take any excuse/sport to get outside.
 Looking forward to a great year ahead!
 Please don’t hesitate to get in touch!

 Email: nshah [at] fas.harvard.edu

 Hi Meese!
-I’m a returning tutor and excited to spend another year in Dunster House!
-I serve as an Intramurals Tutor and also as a Tutor in Languages and Literature.
+I’m a returning Tutor and I’m excited to spend another year in Dunster House!
+I have served as a Wellness, Intramurals, and Languages and Literature Tutor.
 During my time at Harvard, I lived in Leverett and studied Slavic Languages and Literatures.
-After graduation, I taught English at a university in Ukraine, which allowed me to indulge my love of food, travel and languages, before returning and earning an EdM at Boston University in International Educational Development.
-Since finishing that degree, I’ve worked in development, campus ministry, alumni affairs, and as a teaching fellow at Harvard.
-I am currently in a PhD program at Boston College in Higher Education, where I hold assistantships in student services and organizational research; my dissertation research thus far has focused on theories of masculinity in military higher education settings.
-I also joined the faculty there as an adjunct professor last year and teach an undergraduate course on leadership and organizational theory.
-In my spare time, I enjoy baking and cooking, reading, running, taking German classes downtown, participating in IMs, and playing with our two little ones (Felix and Bruno).
-We live in W214 and spend a lot of time hanging out in the dining hall and courtyard, and we hope you’ll stop by and say hello!
+After graduation, I taught English at a university in Ukraine, which allowed me to indulge my love of food, travel, and languages, before returning and earning an EdM at Boston University in International Educational Development.
+Since finishing that degree, I’ve worked as a research assistant at MGH, in development and alumni affairs, as a campus minister, and taught for the last five years as a TF at Harvard in the Department of Government.
+I am also currently in my fourth year of a PhD in Higher Education at Boston College; my dissertation research thus far has focused on how social, economic, and cultural capital intersect with elite undergraduates’ approach to seeking out and accumulating summer experiences during college.
+I am also in my third year as a part-time faculty member there, where I teach an undergraduate course on leadership and organizational theory.
+In my spare time, I enjoy baking and cooking, reading, watching documentaries with Odeviz, running, taking German classes downtown, participating in IMs, helping out with the Dunster language tables, and playing with our two little ones – Felix (5) and Bruno (2).
+Odeviz and I live in W214 and spend a lot of time hanging out in the dining hall and courtyard, and we hope you’ll stop by and say hello!

 Email: ods125 [at] mail.harvard.edu